1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.15.2.
 Shortened telomeres, reduced telomerase¶

-- Behaviors promoted by shortened telomeres are
+- Behaviors that are promoted by shortened telomeres are

 - Impatience